vinod2305/Weather-Dashboard/README.md

 # Weather Dashboard

+- Single-page application built with a special emphasis on the UI/UX aspects of development.
+- Provides a visualization of weather data based on the current location or location of choice using Chart.js.

 This project was implemented with Vue.js library.
 Simple weather dashboard built using API's:

 1. Dark Sky API - for fetching weather data